 Don't have time to prepare the fruit?
 You can get many of the same benefits from drinking a glass of pomegranate juice.
 Don't pass up an opportunity to enjoy the fruit itself, however—the tart and sweet taste is unique and wonderful.
 A 1-cup serving of juice has about 134 calories and 1/2 cup of pomegranate seeds has 72 calories and 4 grams of fiber.

 4. Chia Seeds

 This little seeds pack an impressive amount of nutrients.
 Chia seeds are a great source of omega-3 fatty acids, which can protect your heart and your brain.
-The antioxidants in chia seeds help prevent inflammation that can lead to a variety of chronic disease.
-In addition, they are a great source of soluble fiber, which promotes weight loss.
+The antioxidants in chia seeds help prevent inflammation that can lead to a variety of chronic diseases.
+In addition, they are a great source of soluble fiber, which can help promote weight loss.
 Sprinkle these on your next salad bowl or blend them into your smoothie to reap the impressive benefits.

 Pictured: Basic Quinoa

 Quinoa is a delicately flavored whole grain packed with fiber and protein and, to top it off, it only takes 15 to 20 minutes to cook.
 That combination of fiber and protein has an extra value too: research shows that the two together can help you feel full for longer.
 Not only is quinoa high in protein, but it is one of the few plant-based foods that is a complete protein.
 This means it has all nine essential amino acids, which are protein building blocks our bodies need from food.
 Learn more about how to cook quinoa (including on the stove or in your Instant Pot).

 Pictured: Milk Kefir